-New this year at Universal Studios is Holidays at the Wizarding World of Harry Potter.
+New at Universal Studios is Holidays at the Wizarding World of Harry Potter.
 Both Diagon Alley at Universal Studios and Hogsmeade at Islands of Adventure are decked out with lights and garland.
 Even better, however, is the projection mapping light show on Hogwarts Castle.
 After dark, the castle takes on a whole new appearance with scenes from Christmas and the Yule Ball along with memorable tunes from the movies.
 It truly is magical!

 Additionally, Wizarding World Celestina Warbeck and the Frog Choir perform holiday-themed shows.